cminson/embeddedbible/README.md

 File Descriptions`
 <p>
-genwordmodel - creates the Word2Vec model.
+genwordmodel - generates the Word2Vec model.
 <br>
-genphrasemodels`- creates the Sentence2Vec model.
+genphrasemodels - generates the Sentence2Vec models, for all books and sentences
 <br>
 gencharts - generates the books similarity chart
 <br>